 where the factor of $1/4$ arises from our Hartree-subtracted convention for the self-energy at half-filling.
-In both cases, we compare results with the \gls*{NN} (red) and \gls*{QMC} (blue) impurity solvers.
+In both cases, we compare results with the \gls*{NN} (red) and \gls*{CTQMC} (blue) impurity solvers.
 Circle and square symbols denote calculations initialized from metallic and insulating solutions, respectively, with interaction sweeps performed upward and downward in $U$.
 We observe that both observables locate the Mott metal-insulator transitions consistently for the two solvers.
-The spinodals $\UcI$ and $\UcII$ are determined by the sign change in low-frequency Matsubara-axis slope in Fig.~\ref{fig:hysteresis}(a) on insulating and metallic branches, respectively.
+The spinodals $\UcI$ and $\UcII$ are determined by the sign change in the low-frequency Matsubara-axis slope in Fig.~\ref{fig:hysteresis}(a) on insulating and metallic branches, respectively.
 These values are corroborated by the double occupancy hysteresis shown in Fig.~\ref{fig:hysteresis}(b), yielding a consistent characterization of the coexistence region.

 The phase boundaries obtained using the \gls*{NN} solver are in close agreement with those extracted using the \gls*{CTQMC} solver.
 Nevertheless, a small but systematic offset is observed in the double occupancy along the metallic branch, as shown in Fig.~\ref{fig:hysteresis}(b), where $\langle n_{\downarrow}n_{\uparrow}\rangle$ is slightly overpredicted by the \gls*{NN}.
-This discrepancy likely stems from small inaccuracies in the low-frequency self-energy entering Eq.~\eqref{eq:Docc}.
+This discrepancy likely stems from small inaccuracies in the low-frequency self-energy entering Eq.~\eqref{eq:Docc} and is largely corrected by increasing the training set size to 1600 (see Sec.~\ref{sec:dataset_size}).
 By contrast, the extraction of $\UcI$ and $\UcII$ remains unaffected, since the low-frequency slope in $\mathrm{Im}\,\Sigma(i\omega_{n})$ is governed primarily by the relative difference between the first two Matsubara frequencies and is therefore considerably less sensitive to such shifts.

 We carried out a similar analysis across a range of parameters spanning both the interpolation and extrapolation regimes of the trained \gls*{NN}, and obtained the phase boundaries shown in Fig.~\ref{fig:phase_diagram}.
-The \gls*{NN} reproduces the phase boundaries determined using the \gls*{CTQMC} solver well in the interpolation regime, and qualitatively in the extrapolation regime just outside of the training data coverage.
-Note, however, that the agreement becomes worse as one extends the extrapolations far outside the interpolated regime.
+The \gls*{NN} reproduces the phase boundaries determined by the \gls*{CTQMC} solver well in the interpolation regime, and qualitatively in the extrapolation regime just outside of the training data coverage.
+Note, however, that the agreement worsens as one extends the extrapolations far beyond the interpolated regime.